-It is like having a conference on your computer minus all the travel time and expense.
-You get the insight of 4 experts in the area from a wide variety of professions.
-We cover a board range of topics that will help improve performance, training and rehab results in the upper body.
+It is like having a conference on your computer minus all the travel time and expenses.
+You get the insight of 4 experts in the area from various professions.
+We cover a broad range of topics that will help improve performance, training, and rehab results in the upper body.
 You can learn at your own pace and when it is convenient for you.
-Plus you can easily earn valuable CECs and CEUs.
+Plus, you can easily earn valuable CECs and CEUs.

 Q – Can I Earn CECs or CEUs with MIRU2?

-MIRU has gotten CEC and CEU approval from many fitness association here are the ones that have been approved:
+MIRU has gotten CEC and CEU approval from many fitness associations.
+Here are the ones that have been approved:

-Even if you association is not listed, it is easy enough to petition to your association for CEC or CEUs.
+Even if your association is not listed, it is easy to petition your association for CEC or CEUs.
 I can help you out with that.

 Q – How can I get CEU credits for purchasing MIRU?

-- After you have answered all of the questions, send me the answer key.
+- After answering all of the questions, could you send me the answer key?

 Q – What if it Does Not Help Me or If I Don’t Like it?

-Email me at [email protected] It would be nice if you let me know why you would like a refund so I can work on improving the product in the future but other than that one question, I will give your money back, no worries.
+Please email me at [email protected] Please let me know why you would like a refund so I can work on improving the product in the future, but other than that one question, I will give your money back, no worries.

 Q – Do You Have a Question?

-If you have a question, you can leave it in the comment area, email me at [email protected] or even better yet:
+If you have a question, you can leave it in the comment area or email me at [email protected]

 Rick Kaselj, MS